Exactly Solvable Population Model with Square-Root Growth Noise and Cell-Size Regulation: Introduction

 In this work, we analyze a size-structured population in which individual cells grow according to a Feller square-root process,

 where $k$ is the mean exponential growth rate, $\bar s_b$ is the mean birth size, $\sigma$ is a dimensionless measure of growth fluctuations, and $\xi(t)$ is standard Gaussian white noise interpreted in the It\^o sense.
-Division and size regulation are modeled at the level of division size and partitioning statistics and are otherwise left arbitrary, provided they yield a stationary lineage distribution of birth sizes.
-Despite the apparent complexity of this model in combination with the generality of cell-size regulation, we obtain a series of exact results for the population growth rate, snapshot cell-size distributions, and population-size fluctuations.
+Here, we ignore any temporal correlations in the growth rate (colored-noise extensions are discussed in \Sec{discussion}).
+Division and size regulation are modeled at the level of division size and partitioning statistics and are otherwise left arbitrary, provided they yield a stationary lineage distribution of birth sizes (see \fig{schematics} (a-c)).
+Despite the apparent complexity of this model in combination with the generality of cell-size regulation, we obtain a series of exact results for the population growth rate, snapshot cell-size distributions, and population-size fluctuations (see \fig{schematics} (d-f)).

 Our first main result is that the asymptotic population growth rate